 I was invited to sign the Fairfield mural last week, even though Leigh did all the work.
 It was really nice to be able to put my name on my design again.
 I will be signing the Oaklands mural soon too.
 They are working on cleaning up a bit of graffiti first before they varnish the whole thing for protection.

 You can visit these murals anytime.
 They are out in the open here in Victoria.
 Just contact the Oaklands Community Centre or Fairfield Community Place if you need directions.
-Here are their websites:

 Here are some photos of the restored Fairfield Mural: